joaonunogomes/pluto-rover/README.md

 ## Rover orientation

-The following orientation was assumed when developing this API, where the arrow next to the rover represents where the rover is pointing to:
+The following orientation was assumed when developing this API, where the arrow next to the rover represents the direction the rover is pointing to:

 ![alt text](https://github.com/joaonunogomes/pluto-rover/blob/4bf2870bcb791e63d3e80741c39d88558e4809b9/rover.PNG)